michaelaerni/ip6-molanet/README.md

 This source code version represents the submission state and can contain bugs as well as improvement points.

-A PDF of the thesis is available on request.
+A PDF of the thesis is available in this repository.